AI vs. Generative AI: The Differences Explained

 Written by Coursera Staff • Updated on

-AI versus generative AI: what are the differences?
+Wondering what the differences are between AI vs generative AI?
 Gain a deeper understanding of artificial intelligence, its pros and cons, and the distinguishing features of generative AI and its use cases.

 [Featured Image] A group of tech employees gather in a conference room for a friendly debate over whether to use traditional AI vs. generative AI for their project.

 Artificial intelligence (AI) technology is quickly evolving.
-Since 2018, the global market has increased by more than $60 billion, with experts like the investment banking company Goldman Sachs analysts predicting it will reach $200 billion by 2025 [1, 2].
+Since 2018, the global market has increased by more than $60 billion, and analysts at the investment banking company Goldman Sachs predict it will reach $200 billion by 2025 [1,2].

-The world has already experienced AI at work, with programs like ChatGPT and image generators leaving a lasting impression about its capabilities.
-In 2024 and beyond, generative AI will likely expand with new uses and applications that have the power to reshape various sectors, including entertainment and design.
-Although traditional AI and generative AI aren’t mutually exclusive, it’s essential to understand how they differ to ensure you apply the correct technology for various use cases.
+The world has already experienced AI at work thanks to chatbots like ChatGPT and image generators like DALL-E. In 2025 and beyond, generative AI will likely expand with new uses and applications that have the power to reshape various sectors, including entertainment and design.
+Although traditional AI and generative AI aren’t mutually exclusive, it’s essential to understand how they differ to ensure you apply the correct technology for various use cases in the workplace.

 Read more: What Is Artificial Intelligence?
 Definition, Uses, and Types

-AI works through various processes, such as machine learning (ML), which uses algorithms to aid the computer in understanding information and "learning" it.
-For example, if the goal was to teach a computer to recognize the difference between a picture of a horse and a cow, humans would need to help the machine identify the differences initially.
-ML would allow it to learn the features inherent in each data set and apply them moving forward.
+For example, if the goal was to teach a computer to recognize the difference between a picture of a horse and a cow, humans would need to first help the machine identify the differences between them.
+Without initial direction from human experts, the algorithm doesn't necessarily know what to do with the input data and may even struggle to identify certain core features that define either animal.
+Over time, machine learning would allow the computer to learn the features inherent in each data set and apply them moving forward.

-ML is just one of the subfields under the AI.
-Neural networks simulate human nervous systems to help machines learn using interconnected artificial neurons, which can help predict patterns.
+Several notable subsets of machine learning power much of AI today.
+Neural networks simulate the human brain to help machines learn using interconnected artificial neurons, which can help predict patterns.
 Deep learning uses multiple layers of artificial neurons that enable the machine to engage in sophisticated learning, such as that necessary for applications like self-driving vehicles, which must analyze factors like distance and depth for the machine to perform effectively.

 Advantages of AI

 One of the primary reasons AI has gained so much traction over the past few years is its ability to improve our lives in various ways.
-Although many worry that AI will replace humans in multiple occupations, the technology cannot replace the empathy and critical thinking people are capable of.
-Instead, it offers its unique strengths that people can use in collaboration with their own to achieve improved results in various areas.
+Although many worry that AI will replace humans in multiple occupations, the technology cannot replace the empathy, creativity, and critical thinking people are capable of.
+Instead, it offers unique strengths that people can use in collaboration with their own to achieve improved results.

 • Increased productivity and efficiency: Using AI to tackle lower-level, repetitive tasks allows people to focus on more complex tasks.

-• Fewer errors: AI can handle many tasks with flawless precision and accuracy by taking human error out of the equation.
+• Reduced errors: AI can handle certain tasks with flawless precision and greater accuracy than a human.
 For example, a computer could quickly parse through a large volume of data to derive the necessary information or locate mistakes.
 A human performing the same task would require more time and could inadvertently miss critical details and data.

 • Improved decision-making abilities: Humans ultimately make the decisions, applying context to the insights AI provides.
-However, AI efficiently delivers data-driven information that powers better decisions.
-Additionally, AI removes human bias, leading to better decisions, particularly in situations like approving loans or reviewing job applications.
+However, AI efficiently delivers data-driven information that powers better decision-making.
+Additionally, AI may be able to remove human bias in some (but not all) areas, such as when approving loans or reviewing job applications.

 • Automation and 24/7 availability: Staying connected is easier with AI's ability to send reminders and auto-reply texts and emails.
 It can also handle otherwise monotonous tasks like data entry and collection and provide service day or night for an improved customer experience.